FusionComputingLab/freegsnke/README.md

 changing examples, where appropriate.

 [Black](https://github.com/psf/black) and
 [isort](https://pycqa.github.io/isort/) are used for code formatting.

-Pre-commit hooks are implemented with these formatting steps.
+Pre-commit hooks are available in `.pre-commit-config.yaml`, including Black and isort formatting.
+The [pre-commit](https://pre-commit.com/) library is included in `requirements-dev.txt`.
+To install the pre-commit hooks, run `pre-commit install` from the root FreeGSNKE directory.

 ## Reference